MatthieuGit/vagrant_project/readme.md

     config.vm.box_version = "1.0"
     end
 ```
-Or from this repo git (clone or download)
+Or from this repo git (after a git clone or download)
 ```
 vagrant init
  ```